influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/load_directory.md

 The `templates` directory should contain templated TICKscripts.

-The `handlers` directory will contain will contain topic handler definitions in yaml or json.
+The `handlers` directory will contain topic handler definitions in yaml or json.

 ## Tasks